aleross/angular-segment-analytics/README.md

 # ngSegment: [Segment](https://segment.com) analytics for [AngularJS](https://angular.io/)
-Highly configurable module for easily adding Segment analytics to any Angular app.
+A highly configurable module for easily adding Segment analytics to any Angular app.

 ## Installation